 Many consider debt service to be a "fixed" cost.
 In reality, debt service costs can change relatively quickly, and are affected by legislation that determines both the size of capital projects and whether the capital projects will be debt-financed (which drives future debt service costs) or "pay-as-you-go" where current resources are used to finance capital spending and no debt service costs result.
-For example, in the current fiscal year, virtually the entire amount of State-related debt service is for the payment of bonds issued in prior years.
-By FY 2018, based on the current forecast, that share will drop to 75 percent of the projected State debt service in that year.
 To a lesser extent, debt service costs fluctuate due to the impact of refundings (which lower existing debt service costs), movements in interest rates for variable rate debt, changes in the demand for State debt, and other market dynamics.